Lynching of John Evans: Background

-The lynching of John Evans

 Edward Sherman was a 55-year-old photographer and land developer from Camden, New Jersey.
 For several years he had operated a photography studio on Central Avenue, but in 1913 he directed his interests to real estate promotion.
 He purchased an isolated stretch of land on John's Pass Road, now called Thirtieth Avenue North, and planned on turning it into St. Petersburg's newest suburb, called Wildwood Gardens.
 Apart from a single-story bungalow he built for himself and his wife, the land had yet to be developed.
 The property was half a mile from its nearest neighbor, which at the time was considered "out in the country."

-Sherman had eleven black men working on his property.
+Sherman had 11 black men working on his property.
 Until only a few days before the murder, John Evans had been one of them.
 Evans, who came from Dunnellon to St. Petersburg only a few weeks before, had been working for Sherman as a chauffeur and performing other odd jobs.
 On November 7, three days before the murder, Sherman fired Evans.
 The reason is unknown, but an acquaintance said that Evans seemed to carry a grudge.

 On the night of his death, Edward Sherman went to bed around 8 p.m., sleeping in an alcove with low narrow windows on either side and two larger ones in the front.
 His wife, Mary Sherman, was sitting in an adjoining parlor, making Christmas baskets out of grass and pine needles.
 At around 10 p.m., a shotgun was fired and Mrs. Sherman ran toward the bedroom where her husband lay, only to see the blast had blown his skull away.
 She said a black man then stuck a gun in her face, demanded money and threatened to kill her.
 Though she handed over about a hundred dollars, Mrs. Sherman said a second black man dragged her outside, beat her with a pipe and ripped some of her clothes.
 She did not explicitly say she was raped, but newspaper articles published after the fact implied she was.
 The two men ran off and Mrs. Sherman said she fainted.
 When she woke up to see her husband's corpse, she fainted again.
 She regained consciousness around 3 a.m. and stumbled over to a neighbor's house.
 The message was relayed from house to house until making it to one with a telephone.
 Police were notified of the incident and the word spread throughout the community that two black men had attacked the Shermans.
 Mrs. Sherman was taken to Augusta Memorial Hospital where she was said to be "hovering near death."
 As she came to, she told police she thought she recognized Evans' voice during the attack.
 Evans became the leading suspect.
 He was taken into police custody, but when brought before Mrs. Sherman for identification, she could not place him as her attacker and he was released.